chillerlan/php-authenticator/README.md

 #### Creating a secret
 The secret is usually being created once during the activation process in a user control panel.
-So all you need to do there is to create a code and display it to the user in a convenient way, as text string and QR code for example.
+So all you need to do there is to create a secret and display it to the user in a convenient way, as text string and QR code for example.
 ```php
 // create a secret (stored somewhere on the server *coughs*)
 $secret = Authenticator::createSecret();